Giant mudskipper: Biology

-A giant mudskipper navigating land with its pectoral fins.
+navigating on land with its pectoral fins.

 As a mudskipper, the giant mudskipper can "walk" on land with the use of its pectoral fins.
 By propelling itself with its caudal fin, or tail, and pectoral fins, it is able to "skip" or leap across muddy surfaces.
 Its fused pelvic fins also help the mudskipper stick on to surfaces on land.

 The giant mudskipper has multiple adaptations within their gill structure to support its highly terrestrial lifestyle.
 In order to prevent coalescence of gill lamellae upon air exposure, the giant mudskipper has thickened gill rods, branched gill filaments, and thick, fused secondary lamellae.
 Its thick gill rods provide stronger support for their gill filaments, which are branched to minimize length and maximize support in air.
 Its secondary lamellae are also fused, which aid in retaining water.
 Additionally, the lamellae also contain tiny ridges and a mucus coat to protect the giant mudskipper from desiccation, or drying out.

 Like other mudskippers, the giant mudskipper can breathe air.
 To do so, it will gulp air, which allows oxygen to easily diffuse into its bloodstream because of its highly vascularized buccal surfaces.
 While gulping air, it may also move its operculum while submerged to trap water within the gills.
 Because its gills are more adapted for the retention of moisture in terrestrial environments rather than respiration, the giant mudskipper primarily uses air breathing to respire, with its buccal cavity, or mouth, being the main organ to facilitate respiration.
 As an obligate air-breather, the giant mudskipper will still inflate its buccal cavity with air even when swimming in water.

 In addition to gulping air, the giant mudskipper also has a dense capillary network close to the surface of the skin of its head, allowing for cutaneous respiration.
 These blood vessels are located at the top of the micro-ridges on its head to maximize surface area.

 Male and female giant mudskippers can be distinguished by their genital papillae.
 Males have pointed genital papillae, while females have papillae that are rounded.